A Semi-supervised CART Model for Covariate Shift: Introduction

-We explore using CART to investigate how importance weights affect the selection of optimal splits, thereby improving prediction accuracy.
+We focus on CART to investigate how importance weights affect the selection of optimal splits, thereby improving prediction accuracy in the target domain.
 Using CART provides a clear understanding, visualization, and interpretation of how the proposed improvements impact prediction performance.
-This transparency ensures that any improvements are well-understood and validated, making them more likely to enhance the performance of ensemble trees, such as random forests.
-For exploratory purposes, we are also looking into bagged trees.
-Additionally, as demonstrated later, the importance weights could be applied to other tree-based models.
-The rest of our article is structured as follows: We provide an overview of CART in section 2, and in section 3, we demonstrate how differences in the distribution of predictor variables can affect the performance of CART.
-We then describe the importance weights method and how to incorporate it with CART.
-We present simulations in section 4 and provide an example of our method in an application to lymphoma patients in section 5.
-Finally, we conclude with a summary and discuss tree ensembles in section 6.
+This transparency ensures that any improvements are well-understood and validated, making them more likely to also enhance the performance of ensemble trees, such as random forests.
+For exploratory purposes, we are also considering bagged trees.
+Additionally, as demonstrated later, the importance weighting may be applied to other tree-based models, such as generalized linear model tree \citep{zeileis2008model}.

+The remainder of our article is organized as follows: In section \ref{sec2}, we provide an overview of CART and illustrate how variations in the distribution of predictor variables may impact its performance.
+Section \ref{sec3} focuses on the importance weighting method and how to integrate this method with CART and other tree-based models.
+In section \ref{sec4}, we present simulations; in section \ref{sec5}, we offer an example of our method applied to lymphoma patients.
+Finally, we conclude with a summary and a discussion in section \ref{sec6}.